rupesh353/data_loading.py-/README.md

-# data_loading.py-
+# Data_loading.py-

 data_loading.py user pandas and numpy library to load data to postgresql database .

-Scrip  uses postgresql as underlying database
+## Script  uses postgresql as underlying database

-Below are the steps to execute this script to successfully load data to fact table and dimension tables .
+## Below are the steps to execute this script to successfully load data to fact table and dimension tables .

 1) Setup  postgresql database on local machine( using  brew install postgresql )
 2) Once,Postgresql is installed initialize postgresql cluster using  initdb